chinapedia/wikipedia.abstract.en/Page/Pretoria.md

 Demographics

-Population density in and around Pretoria Geographical distribution of home languages in Pretoria Depending on the extent of the area understood to constitute "Pretoria", the population ranges from 700,000[9] to 2.95 million.[10]
+Depending on the extent of the area understood to constitute "Pretoria", the population ranges from 700,000[9] to 2.95 million.[10]
 The main languages spoken in Pretoria are Sepedi, Sesotho, Setswana, Xitsonga, Afrikaans and English.
 The city of Pretoria has the largest white population in Sub-Saharan Africa.
 Since its founding, it has been a major Afrikaner population centre, and currently there are roughly 1 million Afrikaners living in or around the city.

 Ethnic groups